felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Idea 2: Read non-fiction

-We all love a good story.
-There is indeed value in reading a good fiction.
+All humans love a good story.
+There is indeed value in reading a well-constructed fiction.
 Some of my fondest memories include reading Harry Potter and talking about it with my father.
 However, I believe the lessons one can learn from fiction will be acquired slower than from reading